Chayandev/CameraXVideoRecorder/README.md

-# 📸 Custom Camera App Readme
+# 📸 Custom Camera App

 This Custom Camera App utilizes the CameraX API provided by Android Jetpack to record videos with various functionalities.
 Below is an overview of its current features: